ChabbyTMD/ciml-summer-institute-2026/1.2_accounts_login_environment_expanse_portal/exercises/login-via-portal.md

 <img src='../images/expanse-portal-shell.png' width='100%' height='100%'/>

 If it fails to drop you into a shell prompt on a login node, close that browser tab and navigate back to the main dashboard.
 Once there, select *Restart Web Server* from the *Help* drop-down menu (as shown below) before you try to access the shell app again.
+You might also want to try a different web browser. e.g., if you had a problem with Firefox, can you try Chrome instead?

 <img src='../images/expanse-portal-restart.png' width='100%' height='100%'/>